Nathu Singh Rathore

-Lieutenant General Nathu Singh Rathore was an Indian Army officer from Gumanpura, Rajasthan.
+Nathu Singh Rathore was an Indian Army officer from Gumanpura, Rajasthan.

 Early years

-Singh was born in 1900, although official records say he was born on 10 May 1902 at Gumanpura in the princely state of Dungarpur.
-He was the only son of Thakur Hamir Singhji Mertiya of Gumanpura.
-He was a descendant of Rao Jaimal Rathore of Merta. who fought for Mewar against Akbar.
-Singh lost his parents at a young age and was then taken under the wing of Maharawal Vijay Singh of Dungarpur.

-Singh was educated at Mayo College and was nicknamed Baghi (Rebel) by his peers.
-He was later sent to the Royal Military College, Sandhurst in England to be trained as an officer to serve in the Mewar Army, on the request of Rajmata of Dungarpur.
+Nathu Singh Rathore was born in 1900, although official records say he was born on 10 May 1902 at Gumanpura in the princely state of Dungarpur.
+He was the only son of Hamir Singhji Mertiya and was a descendant of Jaimal Rathore of Merta.
+He lost his parents at a young age and grew up under the guardianship of Maharawal Vijay Singh of Dungarpur.
+He was educated at Mayo College, and later at the Royal Military College, Sandhurst in England to be trained as an officer to serve in the Mewar Army, on the request of Rajmata of Dungarpur.